-2a.
-Forcible Sex Offenses: Sex offenses involving forcible compulsion and completed or attempted sexual intercourse, oral sexual conduct, anal sexual conduct or aggravated sexual contact, with or without a weapon including, but not limited to, penetration with a foreign object, rape and sodomy; or resulting from forcibly touching or grabbing another student on a part of the body that is generally regarded as private, such as buttocks, breast and/or genitalia.
+- 2a.
+Forcible Sex Offenses: Sex offenses involving forcible compulsion and completed or attempted sexual intercourse, oral sexual conduct, anal sexual conduct or aggravated sexual contact, with or without a weapon including, but not limited to, penetration with a foreign object, rape and sodomy; or resulting from forcibly touching or grabbing another student on a part of the body that is generally regarded as private, such as buttocks, breast and/or genitalia. - 2b.

-2b.
 Other Sex Offenses: Other non-consensual sex offenses involving inappropriate sexual contact, including, but not limited to, touching another student on a part of the body that is generally regarded as private, which includes, but is not limited to, the buttocks, breasts, and genitalia, removing another student's clothing to reveal underwear or private body parts, or brushing or rubbing against another person in a sexual manner.
-Other sex offenses shall also include, but is not limited to, conduct that may be consensual or involve a child who is incapable of consent by reason of disability or because he or she they are under 17 years of age, provided that such term shall not include consensual sexual conduct involving only students, and/or non-students 18 years of age or under, unless at least one the individuals participating in the conduct is at least four years older than the youngest individual participating in this conduct.

-3. Assault: Engaging in behavior intentionally or recklessly that causes physical injury to another person, with or without a weapon, in violation of school district code of conduct and falls under one of these categories:

-3a.
-Physical Injury: Means impairment of physical condition or substantial pain and includes, but is not limited to, black eyes, welts, abrasions, bruises, cuts not requiring stitches, swelling and headaches not related to a concussion.

-3b.Serious Physical Injury: Means physical injury which creates a substantial risk of death or which causes death or serious and protracted disfigurement or protracted impairment of health or protracted loss or impairment of the function of any bodily organ and requires hospitalization or treatment in an emergency medical care facility outside of school including, but not limited to, a bullet wound, fractured or broken bones or teeth, concussions, cuts requiring stitches and any other injury involving risk of death or disfigurement.
+Other sex offenses shall also include, but is not limited to, conduct that may be consensual or involve a child who is incapable of consent by reason of disability or because they are under 17 years of age, provided that such term shall not include consensual sexual conduct involving only students, and/or non-students 18 years of age or under, unless at least one the individuals participating in the conduct is at least four years older than the youngest individual participating in this conduct. - 3.
+Assault: Engaging in behavior intentionally or recklessly that causes physical injury to another person, with or without a weapon, in violation of school district code of conduct and falls under one of these categories: - 3a.
+Physical Injury: Means impairment of physical condition or substantial pain and includes, but is not limited to, black eyes, welts, abrasions, bruises, cuts not requiring stitches, swelling and headaches not related to a concussion. - 3b.Serious Physical Injury: Means physical injury which creates a substantial risk of death or which causes death or serious and protracted disfigurement or protracted impairment of health or protracted loss or impairment of the function of any bodily organ and requires hospitalization or treatment in an emergency medical care facility outside of school including, but not limited to

-4. Weapons Possession: Possession of one or more weapons, except possession in a classroom or laboratory as part of an instructional program or in a school-related activity under the supervision of some teacher or other school personnel as authorized by school officials and falls under one of these categories:
+- a bullet wound, fractured or broken bones or teeth, concussions, cuts requiring stitches and any other injury involving risk of death or disfigurement. - 4.
+Weapons Possession: Possession of one or more weapons, except possession in a classroom or laboratory as part of an instructional program or in a school-related activity under the supervision of some teacher or other school personnel as authorized by school officials and falls under one of these categories: - 4a.

-4a.
 Routine Security Checks: Possession of one or more weapons (see list below) secured through routine security checks.

-Weapons: means one or more of the following dangerous instruments: i. firearm, including, but not limited to, a rifle, vii. an explosive including, but not limited to, a shotgun, pistol, handgun, silencer, electronic firecracker or other fireworks; dart gun, stun gun, machine gun, air gun, spring viii. a deadly or dangerous chemical including, gun, BB gun or paint ball gun; but not limited to, a strong acid or base, mace ii. a switchblade knife, gravity knife, pilum or pepper spray; ballistic knife, cane sword, dagger, stiletto, dirk, ix. an imitation gun that cannot be easily razor, box cutter, metal knuckle knife, utility distinguished from a real gun; knife or any other dangerous knife; x. loaded or blank cartridges or other iii. a billy club, blackjack, bludgeon, chukka stick ammunition; or or metal knuckles; xi. any other deadly or potentially dangerous iv. a sandbag or sandclub; object that is used with the intent to inflict v. a sling shot or slung shot; injury or death. vi. a martial arts instrument including, but not limited to, a kung fu star, ninja star, nun-chuck or shirken;
+Weapons: means one or more of the following dangerous instruments:

+- i. firearm, including, but not limited to, a rifle, shotgun, pistol, handgun, silencer, electronic dart gun, stun gun, machine gun, air gun, spring gun, BB gun or paint ball gun; - ii. a switchblade knife, gravity knife, pilum ballistic knife, cane sword, dagger, stiletto, dirk, razor, box cutter, metal knuckle knife, utility knife or any other dangerous knife; - iii. a billy club, blackjack, bludgeon, chukka stick or metal knuckles; - iv. a sandbag or sandclub; - v. a sling shot or slung shot; - vi. a martial arts instrument including, but not limited to, a kung fu star, ninja star, nun-chuck or shirken;